Oliver-1-1/SmmInfect/README.md

 This way, you can easily control the number of times the backdoor is triggered.
 The project consists of 2 modules.
 One SMM driver that has a registered SMI root handler and a normal usermode application that invokes the SMI's and dictates what information to be transceived.

+SMM is an operating mode on the x86-64 processor with one of the highest privilege levels in the entire system.
+SMM is built to be isolated and lower privilege should not be aware of its operations.
+This isolation is done by waiting for all cores to rendezvous inside SMM before handling System Management Interrupts(SMI).
+Other protections to prevent introspection have also been implemented on most firmware.

 ## **Requirements**

 x86-64 processor.